Our next 40-hour Domestic Violence Counselor training session will begin July 8, 2015!

 - To enhance your ability to work with survivors in your current or future professional capacity.

-Training sessions take place on seven consecutive Fridays (9:30-4:30 pm) with one additional training session for those who wish to become SAVE direct client services volunteers.
+Training sessions take place over the course of two weeks with one additional training session for those who wish to become SAVE direct client services volunteers.
 Sessions are held in Union City, CA.

-- SAVE Volunteer Training: April 24, 2015 (9:30 am – 12:30 pm).
-This final session is for those trainees who wish to become SAVE Direct Client Services Volunteers).
+- SAVE Volunteer Training: July 24, 2015 (9:30 am – 12:30 pm).
+This final session is ONLY for those trainees who wish to become SAVE Direct Client Services Volunteers.